boxed/mutmut/README.rst

     FAILED: mutmut path/filename.py --apply --mutation "    if foo > bar:⤑0"

-I've made is to you can just copy paste everything after "FAILED:" and run it directly and you'll get the mutant on disk.
+You can just copy paste everything after "FAILED:" and run it directly and you'll get the mutant on disk.
 You should REALLY have the file you mutate under source code control and committed before you mutate it!